 That is up to Pharmac.
 Currently Pharmac makes funding decisions independently based on the health returns that different drugs provide.
-We want that system broadened over our whole health system so that we can be certain we are getting the best return on each dollar invested.
+Pharmac works better when politicians don't interfere and try and tell them what to do, and we want to keep it like that.
+In fact, we want that model broadened over our whole health system so that we can be certain we are getting the best return on each dollar invested.

 The future of healthcare isn't more hospitals, it is more prevention.
 Every dollar we spend on prevention gets four times the benefits we get from a dollar spent on hospitals.
 We need to care for people in their communities, and keep them out of hospital.

 AnswerNo matter how much money Labour and National throw at the health system in coming years, we will not be able to meet the demand.
 In fact there is rationing in the health system already, and this will only grow in the future with an ageing population, increased demand for treatment, chronic disease and new technology.
 Every health system in the world is struggling, and ours is no exception.

 What we can do to have better health outcomes - live longer healthier lives - is to invest more of our health budget in prevention.
 That is a much more effective use of our health budget, and it will give us better outcomes than increasing the amount of money we put in.At the same time we have to have a conversation about what we can realistically expect from our health system now and in the future.
 For example should we be investing more in invasive operations that keep people alive for a matter of weeks, or end of life care?
 TOP proposes citizens' assemblies to investigate these questions.

 TOP will sit down with a panel of nutrition experts and improve the current front of pack labelling scheme so that we have a clear definition of junk food.
 Junk food will be labelled with a "red" traffic light style sticker, and for these foods advertising to children will be prohibited.